-- The non-renewal or non-reappointment of any faculty member on a tenure-track appointment does not necessarily carry an implication that his/her work or conduct has been unsatisfactory.
+- The non-renewal or non-reappointment of any faculty member on a tenure-track appointment does not necessarily carry an implication that their work or conduct has been unsatisfactory.

 - Unless there is a violation of state or federal law under the limitations described in the TBR Policy on Appeals (1:02:11:00), decisions that are not subject to appeal to the Chancellor include:

 - Non-renewal of a tenure-track faculty appointment during the first five years of the probationary period and,

 - Denial of tenure unaccompanied by notice of termination in the sixth year of the probationary period.

 - Transfer of Tenure